Top 10 Paul McCartney Albums

 Paul McCartney Albums Venus and Mars

 I have always loved the Paul McCartney & Wings Venus and Mars album.
 In fact, it’s my second favorite Paul McCartney & Wings album.
 It was a very successful follow-up album to Paul McCartney’s Band on the Run.
 And that was one heck of an album to have to follow up.
 I have noticed over the years many Paul McCartney fans don’t like this one.
 I really don’t know why?
-Did it become fashionable to not like Venus and Mars.
-Did one big mouth fan or snotty critic pan the album and everybody just followed along?
+Did it become fashionable not to like Venus and Mars?
+Did one big mouth fan or snotty critic pan the album, and everybody just followed along?
 It seems to be what happens nowadays on social media and all that other nonsense.

 # 1 – Band On The Run